hotdogee/django-blast/sphinx_doc/dashboard.md

 ### CAS Registration

 - TBD
+&nbsp;
+&nbsp;
+&nbsp;
 ## Login <a name="Login"></a>

-The login clickable is part of the *Registration/Login* dual link in the permanent navigation mast at the top of the page, as long as the User in not logged in.
-Upon a successful login, the browser loads the User Page.
+The login clickable is part of the *Registration/Login* dual link in the persistent navigation mast at the top of the page, as long as the User in not logged in.
+Upon a successful login, the browser loads the User Page, where the greeting *Hello \<User's first name\>* substitutes the *Registration/Login* link.

-If login fails, the User can ask for help to retrive their user name via email, or by requesting a new password.
+If login fails, the User can ask for help to retrieve their user name via email, or by requesting a new password.
 Beyond that, if difficulties remain the User can send email explaining the issue, or call the helpdesk, when available.
-The following section shows the login steps and examples of the screens shown.
+The following sections show the login steps and examples of the screens shown.

+All Login pages and dialogs to be submitted to the server must include a hidden honeypot security field.

 ### Password Requirements
 Valid passwords contain at least eight characters, a letter, and a digit.